zackees/webseed/README.md

 # Webseed

-A Blazing Fast Webseed implementation for Serverless Webtorrent using webseeds.
+A Blazing Fast implementation of Webtorrent using webseeds.

-Or...
-How I nearly destroyed my life in the pursuit of figuring this out, so you don't have to.

-Please give this project a star.
+This project will allow you to place mp4 content in a folder and have a webtorrent enabled video site generated.

 # Usage